 Why Study in Canada

 Canada is an excellent choice for international students.
 There are a number of universities offering a variety of programs following a great education system.
 The cost of education is comparatively less to the United States.
-Canada is home to The University of Toronto, McGill University, University of British Columbia, University de Montréal, and University of Alberta all which are among the best universities in the world.
+Canada is home to The University of Toronto, McGill University, University of British Columbia, University de Montréal, and the University of Alberta all of which are among the best universities in the world.
 Canada has been ranked as one of the most livable places among the top ten places to live in.
-With its diverse culture most international students would experience a comfortable and accepting environment.
-In order to study in Canada individuals would require a “study permit.”
-Usually a study permit is to be applied before you enter Canada however in some cases you can apply for a study permit from within the country.
+With its diverse culture, most international students would experience a comfortable and accepting environment.
+In order to study in Canada, individuals would require a “study permit.”
+Usually, a study permit is to be applied before you enter Canada however in some cases you can apply for a study permit from within the country.
 To be able to apply for a study permit Canada within the country the following conditions can be applied:

 - You must be a minor child in primary or secondary school.

 - You must be an exchange/visiting student.

 - You are a spouse/common-law partner who is being sponsored

 - You have a Temporary Resident Permit (TRP) valid for at least 6 months.

 - You have a study permit from a visa office abroad prior to your entry to Canada.

 - You are a family member of either the following: